Finance & Accounting job market report cover, Los Angeles-Long Beach-Anaheim, CA, 2026-06

 Entry-Level Candidates

-Difficulty: Harder than average because only about 20% of sampled openings are entry-level, and most postings that list education ask for a bachelor's degree.[9][26]
+Difficulty: Harder than average locally because only about 20% of sampled openings are entry-level, and most postings that state education requirements ask for a bachelor's degree.[4][6]

-Next step: Build three artifacts in the next two weeks: a month-end close checklist, a budget-versus-actual variance report, and one Excel dashboard you can walk through in interviews.
+Next step: Build three work samples in the next two weeks: a bank-reconciliation file, a month-end close checklist, and a budget-vs-actual variance summary, then apply with those examples attached or linked.

 Mid-Career Candidates